-- Side quests/missions – This is beyond the main story, and may be a totally different story altogether.
+- Side quests/missions – This goes beyond the main story and may lead to a totally different story altogether.

-- Character dialogues – You’ll work on the player dialogues (which would have multiple variations at a time) and dialogues of characters the player will interact with in the game.
+- Character dialogues – You’ll work on the player dialogues (which would have multiple variations at a time) and dialogues of characters the player will interact with inside the game.

-- Final storyboard: If you have background with scriptwriting in films and TV shows, this is probably the most familiar task you’ll work on.
-This is only written once all other content has been created, since it will include every plot twist and gameplay from beginning to end.
+- Final storyboard – If you have experience with scriptwriting in films and TV shows, this is probably the most familiar task you’ll work on.
+This is only written once all other content has been created since it will include every plot twist and gameplay from beginning to end.

-Most of the time, these writers are gamers themselves, which make them quite the pro when it comes to writing about video games.
+Most of the time, these writers are gamers themselves, which makes them quite the pro when it comes to writing about video games.

 And this free video will show you exactly everything you need to do to get started.
 Click here to watch it now.

-No opinions needed here yet, so just pull out your 4Ws and 1H (who, what, where, why and how), reporting news as they come as is.
+No opinions needed here yet, so just pull out your 4Ws and 1H (who, what, where, why, and how), reporting news as they come in.

 Reviews are more personal.

-You’d have to play the video game, experience the story first-hand before you can pinpoint the strengths and weaknesses of a particular game.
+You’d have to play the video game and experience the story firsthand before you can pinpoint the strengths and weaknesses of a particular game.

 There’s a special kind of writing skill to become a critic.
-Google the late, great John Peter Bain or more known as ‘TotalBiscuit’ to know if you got what it takes to become a video game reviewer.
+Google the late, great John Peter Bain, more popularly known as ‘TotalBiscuit’ to know if you’ve got what it takes to become a video game reviewer.